Mikejo5000/vsts-docs-pr/docs/report/dashboards/widget-catalog.md

 - Opens the team's quick dialog to add or modify the active sprints or iteration paths for your team.
 To learn more see [Define sprints](../../work/scrum/define-sprints.md).
 - Opens the team's quick dialog to modify your [team's area path](../../work/scale/set-team-defaults.md).

+::: moniker-end

+::: moniker range=">= tfs-2015 <= tfs-2018"
-For on-premises TFS, additional links are displayed when the corresponding resource is configured for the team project:
+The following links are displayed when the corresponding resource is configured for the team project:

-**On-premises TFS with configured resources**

 ![Other links widget](_img/widget-other-links-tfs.png)

 - [View project portal](../sharepoint-dashboards/share-information-using-the-project-portal.md) (opens either a SharePoint site or URL that's been configured as the team project's portal.
 - [View process guidance](../sharepoint-dashboards/configure-or-redirect-process-guidance.md) (opens either a SharePoint site or URL that's been configured as the team project's process guidance.
 - [View reports](../sql-reports/reporting-services-reports.md) (opens SQL Server Reporting Services).
 To add or update reports for a team project, see [Add reports to a team project](../admin/add-reports-to-a-team-project.md).

+::: moniker-end

 ----
 ::: moniker-end

-::: moniker range="vsts || >= tfs-2015.1 <= tfs-2018"
+::: moniker range="vsts || >= tfs-2015 <= tfs-2018"

 <a id="query-results-widget"></a>
 ##&nbsp;&nbsp;&nbsp;Query results